-What is it: masa harina is a type of flour made from nixtamalized corn.
+What it is: masa harina is a type of flour made from nixtamalized corn.
 Simply put, the corn is soaked in a special solution so certain vitamins (like niacin) become easier to absorb.
 This flour needs only water to become soft and pliable for recipes like corn tortillas (or in this case, tlayudas).

 Taste: masa harina gives tlayudas the fresh corn flavor that's beloved in so many Mexican dishes.
 Tlayudas are cooked to form a firm and slightly crispy base — similar to a thin crust pizza shell, but with corn.

 Health: masa harina is naturally gluten-free, and it's full of nutrients like B vitamins, zinc, and magnesium.
 Plus, tlayudas are much lower in calories when compared to a traditional wheat-based pizza shell.

 Where to buy: you can find masa harina in large grocery stores, specifically in the international aisles.
 You may also live near a Latin or Mexican market, which will definitely carry some.
 And if you're still having no luck, try purchasing your masa harina online.